Gustafson's law: Derivation

-Applications
+Uses

-Application in research
+In research

 Amdahl's law presupposes that the computing requirements will stay the same, given increased processing power.
 In other words, an analysis of the same data will take less time given more computing power.

-Gustafson, on the other hand, argues that more computing power will cause the data to be more carefully and fully analyzed: pixel by pixel or unit by unit, rather than on a larger scale.
+In contrast, Gustafson argues that more computing power will cause the data to be more carefully and fully analyzed: pixel by pixel or unit by unit, rather than on a larger scale.
 Where it would not have been possible or practical to simulate the impact of nuclear detonation on every building, car, and their contents (including furniture, structure strength, etc.) because such a calculation would have taken more time than was available to provide an answer, the increase in computing power will prompt researchers to add more data to more fully simulate more variables, giving a more accurate result.

-Application in everyday computer systems
+In everyday computer systems

-Amdahl's Law reveals a limitation in, for example, the ability of multiple cores to reduce the time it takes for a computer to boot to its operating system and be ready for use.
-Assuming the boot process was mostly parallel, quadrupling computing power on a system that took one minute to load might reduce the boot time to just over fifteen seconds.
-But greater and greater parallelization would eventually fail to make bootup go any faster, if any part of the boot process were inherently sequential.
+Amdahl's Law reveals a limit in, for example, the ability of multiple cores to reduce the time it takes for a computer to boot to its operating system and be ready to use.
+Assuming the boot process is mostly parallel, quadrupling computing power on a system that took one minute to load might reduce the boot time to just over fifteen seconds.
+But ever greater parallelizing will eventually fail to speed up booting, if any part of the boot process is inherently sequential.

-Gustafson's law argues that a fourfold increase in computing power would instead lead to a similar increase in expectations of what the system will be capable of.
-If the one-minute load time is acceptable to most users, then that is a starting point from which to increase the features and functions of the system.
-The time taken to boot to the operating system will be the same, i.e. one minute, but the new system would include more graphical or user-friendly features.
+Gustafson's law argues that a fourfold increase in computing power would instead lead to a similar increase in expectations for system abilities.
+If a one-minute load time is acceptable to most users, then that is a starting point from which to increase the features and functions of a system.
+The time taken to boot to the operating system will be the same, i.e., one minute, but the new system would include more graphical or user-friendly features.